 It is possible for non-parishioners to have a Baptism here.
 The only extra information we need is

 1) A signed letter of permission from your parish Pastor stating that he knows who you are and that you are a practicing Catholic(s)

 At least one godparent must be a practicing Catholic - meaning they attend Sunday Mass and follow the Precepts of the Catholic Church.
 For parishioners of St. Mary's Cathedral who are asked to be a godparent, a letter of good standing is required.
-Known parishioners must be coming to Mass and be known by Msgr. in oder for that letter to be signed.
+Known parishioners must be coming to Mass and be known by Monsignor O'Connor in order for that letter to be signed.